olssonm/swedish-entity/README.md

 [![Scrutinizer Score][scrutinizer-ico]][scrutinizer-link]
 [![Software License][license-ico]](LICENSE.md)

-Validate, format and extract data for Swedish personnummer (social security numbers) and organisationsnummer (organisational numbers).
+Validate, format and extract data for Swedish personnummer (social security numbers) and organizationsnummer (organizational numbers).

 This package also handles the temporary personal identity number known as "Samordningsnummer" (a.k.a. coordination number).